lucnat/cmc-rnn/tf-rnn/README.md

 ## Dependencies

-Before you get started, you will need to install the following dependencies
+Before you get started, you will need to install tensorflow.
+Check the official website for how to install it.

-`tensorflow`

-check the official website for how to install it.
-We also need tabulate:
+Also, we need tabulate for nice printing

 `pip install tabulate`

+## Train the network

+You can train the network by running

+`python train.py file.csv`